10 Best Microsoft Planner Alternatives of 2025 (Free & Paid)

 One of the teams that excel at using Microsoft Planner’s card and kanban board features is the best option if you need those features.
 Trello fits the bill perfectly there.
 Projects are organized into boards, and cards are stored on those boards in Trello.
 Details, a to-do list, and files may all be added to and shared using this virtual business card.

-Additionally, the jobs are organized neatly, making it simple to pick out specific ones and distribute them to your staff or the general public.
+The jobs are organized neatly, making it simple to pick out specific ones and distribute them to your staff or the general public.
 This is a fantastic tool for collaborating with clients, suppliers, or even team members struggling with Microsoft Project.

 2. ProjectManager